-- Get medical and health file.

-- Determine contact for victim's family.

-- Author informational letter to the victim's family including condolences, when appropriate.

-Staff

-- Notify appropriate personnel. - Calm students and relocate to a safe area, if necessary. - Isolate witnesses. - Identify students in need of counseling and refer at the appropriate time.
+President's Office • Get medical and health file.
+Determine contact for victim's family.
+Author informational letter to the victim's family including condolences, when appropriate.
+Staff • Notify appropriate personnel.
+Calm students and relocate to a safe area, if necessary.
+Isolate witnesses.
+Identify students in need of counseling and refer at the appropriate time.
+Dorm Directors • Notify appropriate personnel Calm students and relocate to a safe area, if necessary the appropriate time

-Dorm Directors

-- Notify appropriate personnel - Calm students and relocate to a safe area, if necessary - Isolate witnesses - Identify students in need of counseling and refer at the appropriate time